 - Episode 14 where he takes on an Ursa that was attacking Cardin single-handedly, and ends up decapitating it with some subtle help from Pyrrha.

 - In the Volume 2 finale, he faces another Ursa.
 While the first one nearly killed him, this time he kills it in a matter of seconds without any assistance and without taking a single hit.
 His training with Pyrrha clearly shows.

 - Triang Relations: Type 5: Pyrrha seems to like Jaune, who has eyes only for Weiss.
 Weiss unfortunately can't stand Jaune, but has an interest in Neptune.
 (Neptune appears to reciprocate this interest but has also shown interest in Yang.)

-- The Watson: His lack of worldly knowledge allows for things to be explained to both him and the audience, such as the concept of Aura.
-Justified since unlike his classmates, he hasn't had any formal training.
+- The Watson: His lack of knowledge about the combat-related side of his world allows for things to be explained to both him and the audience, such as the concept of Aura or how huntsmen and huntresses fight.